By Nimesh Kumar Choudhury

 We have also shown the present scenario of India in relation to the act.
 Protest by the Iron Lady Irom Sharmila against it and the huge rallies being carried out in states to claim their right.
 It also shows the difficulty faced by the protestors.

 A critical analysis of the different sections has been done to know which sections provide arbitrary powers and which do not.
 The paper also relates ethical principles to AFSPA.
 It shows how the ethical concepts and principles are being followed or violated through this act.

 Researchers have tried to list down plausible solutions to these sections and how it can be amended to make it non-arbitrary.
 The paper concludes with the answer to the question whether it gives arbitrary powers or not and how it can be solved.

-AFSPA has got lot of criticism from national and international organizations.
+AFSPA has faced a lot of criticism from national and international organizations.
 United Nations said that it’s a draconian law and it should be repealed immediately.
-National leaders say that certain provisions of the Act are irrelevant and should be amended immediately but on the other hand some of the leaders say that it necessary to maintain peace and security in disturbed areas.
+National leaders say that certain provisions of the Act are irrelevant and should be amended immediately but on the other hand, some of the leaders say that they are necessary to maintain peace and security in disturbed areas.
 People often live a life of fear and anxiety as they are scared that they might be attacked at any time either by a militant or by the army itself.

 The government is at the crossroads of providing security and peace to its citizens and as well as providing adequate powers to Army forces to do so.

 “I am not afraid of an army of lions led by a sheep; I am afraid of an army of sheep led by a lion.” as said by Alexander the great.
 The army has always been the selfless protectors of the nation.
 They are ready to serve the nation without giving a second thought about their loved ones but does this mean that the Army should have excessive or arbitrary powers?